 a) the work carried out so far by the Radiocommunication Sector on mobile radiocommunication systems, in particular of International Mobile Telecommunications (IMT);

-b) ITU-R Recommendations on IMT, in particular Recommendations ITU-R M.819 on IMT-2000 for developing countries, ITU-R M.1308 on evolution of land mobile systems towards IMT-2000, ITU-R M.1457 on specifications of the terrestrial component of IMT-2000, Recommendation ITU-R M.2012 on specifications of the terrestrial component of IMT-Advanced, and Recommendation ITU-R M.2083 on IMT Vision – “Framework and overall objectives of the future development of IMT-2020 and beyond”;
+b) the various ITU-R Recommendations on IMT, including those addressing the needs of developing countries;

 c) that different frequency bands are identified in the ITU Radio Regulations (RR) for use, on a worldwide, regional or country basis, by administrations wishing to implement IMT systems;

-d) Resolution 43 (WTDC, Rev. Buenos Aires, 2017), “Assistance in implementing International Mobile Telecommunications (IMT) and future networks” dealing with the assistance to developing countries in their planning and optimization of spectrum usage for the medium to long term for the implementation of IMT, taking into account national and regional specificities and needs;
+d) Resolution 43 (Rev. Buenos Aires, 2017), of the World Telecommunication Development Conference on “Assistance in implementing International Mobile Telecommunications (IMT) and future networks”;

 e) ITU-T Recommendations and ongoing work items that are relevant to this work;

-f) that the ITU Handbooks on “Deployment of IMT systems-2000” and “Global Trends in IMT” were developed through a collaborative effort among the three ITU Sectors;

-g) the potential increase in the pace of deployment and provision of broadband communications services in the developing countries through the use of cost-effective wireless access technologies including IMT for both fixed and mobile users,
+f) the potential increase in the pace of deployment and provision of broadband communications services in the developing countries through the use of cost-effective wireless access technologies including IMT for both fixed and mobile users,

-decides that the following Question should be studied
+decides that the following Question should be studied:

-1 What are the optimal technical and operational characteristics for IMT to meet the needs of developing countries for cost effective broadband access to the global telecommunication networks?
+What are the optimal technical and operational characteristics for the terrestrial component of IMT to meet the needs of developing countries for cost effective broadband access to the global telecommunication networks?

 NOTE 1 – In carrying out the above study, particular attention should be given to the following items: